Ethical Tourism is important.

 You may think it is strange for us to spend so much time checking up on what other countries are doing but we have good reason to.

-Secondly a lot of these marine mammals migrate vast distances, the humpbacks you see in the Gulf of Mexico for example aren’t just the same species, they are the same whales!
+Secondly, many of these marine mammals migrate vast distances.
+The humpbacks that you might see in the Gulf of Mexico for example aren’t just the same species, they are the same whales!
 They migrate there to breed, so as a global community we need to all be on the same page.